jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/NewDynamics/task.md

 This time we cannot reuse this trick, since a cyclic list would result into ownership cycle.
 Therefore, we would need two sentinel nodes — one as the first node, and the second as a last node.

-Please take a look at the pre-defined methods `foreach` and `remove` of the list that utilize this list representation:
+Take a look at the pre-defined methods `foreach` and `remove` of the list that utilize this list representation:
 - `foreach` applies the function given as an argument to every game object stored in the list;
 - `remove` unlinks nodes (effectively removing them), whose game object satisfies predicate given as an argument.